- 1. Transfer Tips+

 Available in any iPhone running iOS 9.2 or above, Mail Drop is a feature that uses iCloud storage of your Apple ID, and automatically comes into play when you attempt to use the Mail app on your phone to send a file as an email attachment, but the size of the file exceeds the limit supported by your email service provider.
 For example, if you have configured your Gmail account with the Mail app on your iPhone, and the file that you want to send is larger than 25 MB (25 MB is the maximum file size that Gmail allows its users to send via mail as an attachment), the app prompts you to use Mail Drop instead.

-The process to use Mail Drop on iPhone is extremely simple and straightforward.
+The process of using Mail Drop on the iPhone is extremely simple and straightforward.
 What you do is, you compose your email and attach a large file normally.
 However, you are prompted to use Mail Drop to send the attachment when you tap the “Send” icon, and the Mail app detects that the email server it is configured with does not support the size of the file you are trying to transfer.
 You can follow the steps given below to use Mail Drop on iPhone while sending a large file to the recipient(s):

 Step 1: Launch the Mail App and Compose a New Mail.